FreeMotion45/lightweight-relay-server/README.md

 # Commands
 Only the most simple and basics commands are supported: Join, Leave, Create, Relay.

-Note that because the server is ultra simple, I did't implement any command verification.
+Note that because the server is ultra simple, I didn't implement any command verification.
 This means that lobbies can be overriden.
 However, I find this more than enough for simply testing purposes.
 Feel free to make a Pull Request if you want to.